jamesobrooks/con-man/scenarios/AnnaAttendsSessionAndReviews.md

 # User Stories

+As an organizer, I want to be able to add a conference, so that I can set the schedule.

 As an attendee, I want to know what sessions are available, so that I can determine my schedule.

+As an organizer, I want to be able to add sessions to a conference, so that I can set the schedule.

 As an attendee, I want to be able to register for a session, so that I can be confident in my schedule.